Sharing on Eagle Using Globus

 2. Does an Access Manager need to have an ALCF account?

 Not necessary.
-However, if they need to manage the membership on the POSIX side, they will need an ALCF account and be a Proxy on the project.
+However, if they need to manage the membership on the POSIX side (or in the ALCF Account and Project Management system), they will need an ALCF account and be a Proxy on the project.

 3. What is the difference between an ALCF project Proxy and a guest collection Access Manager?

-ALCF Project Proxy has permissions to manage project membership on the POSIX side whereas guest collection Access Manager has permissions to manage the project membership specific to that guest collection shared by the PI on the Globus side.
+An ALCF Project Proxy has permissions to manage project membership on the POSIX side whereas a guest collection Access Manager has permissions to manage the project membership specific to that guest collection, created by the PI, on the Globus side.

 4. I am an 'Access Manager' on the collection.
 Why do I see a 'Permission Denied' error when I try to SHARE a guest collection created by the PI?

-5. Can an Access Manager give external collaborators access to the collections that are shared with them on Eagle?
+5. Can an Access Manager give external collaborators access to the collections that are shared with them?

 Yes, an Access Manager will see "Permissions" tab at the top of the shared collection page and can share it with collaborators and/or a group.